pratyyyk/dino-RED/README.md

 # 🦕 dino-RED

-A Python implementation of the NeuroEvolution of Augmenting Topologies (NEAT) algorithm applied to the classic Chrome Dinosaur endless runner.
+A Python implementation of the NEAT algorithm (REINFORCEMENT LEARNING) applied to the classic Chrome Dino endless runner.

 ## 📃 Description